 Chipotle pepper and adobo peppers are, in fact, the same.
 A chipotle is a smoke-dried ripe jalapeño chili pepper used for seasoning.
 It is a chili used primarily in Mexican and Mexican-inspired cuisines, such as Tex-Mex and Southwestern dishes.

-What do Chipolte peppers taste like?
+What do Chipotle peppers taste like?

-Actually, chipotles taste earthy, which has a smoky flavor with a hint of spice when cooked.
+Chipotles taste earthy, which has a smoky flavor with a hint of spice when cooked.
 Beware, though, because if you use too much, you can ruin a delicious meal.

-What ingredients are needed for chipotle pasta?
+What ingredients are needed for the chipotle pasta recipe?

 - Whole-grain penne pasta or pasta of choice (gluten-free pasta works as well)